Revolutionizing Enterprise Security

 - What we’re trying to protect: applications and data

 - Where/how we place controls to protect it: security agents on machines and security controls on the wire

-- And the complexity of our hyper-connected infrastructure
+- The complexity of our hyper-connected infrastructure

 To understand why, consider the following example.
 Imagine securing a company whose employees are all housed in a single skyscraper and who are the only tenant in that building.
 The guards at the front door govern access into the building and keep an eye on what looks odd in the lobby—both of which are relatively straightforward tasks.
 Now imagine distributing those employees so they occupy parts of floors in different buildings all over the city.
 And imagine we fill the remainder of each building with employees of other companies.
 Now buildings have employees from all different kinds of organizations—a bank, a bar, a branch office, and a bowling alley.
 Access control and determining what looks weird in the lobby is suddenly exponentially more complicated.